Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

-The decision for my host country was relatively easy because my boyfriend lives in the Philippines and we could spend more time together.
-Since I wanted to get to know the culture and life in the Philippines a little better, I decided to attend a local school and chose not to go to a German school abroad.
-Fortunately, my boyfriend also eventually found a small public school that made me feel very welcome.
+The decision in favour of my host country was relatively easy because my boyfriend lives in the Philippines and we were able to spend more time together.
+As I wanted to get to know the culture and life in the Philippines a little better, I decided to attend a local school rather than a school abroad.
+Fortunately, my friend eventually found a small public school that made me feel very welcome.

-Did you do your internship at a local school or at a German school abroad?
+Did you do your internship at a local school or a school abroad?

-As already mentioned, I did my internship at a local school.
+As I mentioned before, I did my internship at a local school.

 How did your school abroad differ from those in Germany?
 How did the pupils learn in your host country?

-The change was huge for me at first because the schools were different in every way; it would probably be easier to name the similarities!
+The change was huge for me at first because the schools were different in every respect; it would probably be easier to mention the similarities!

-The rooms were generally not as well equipped as you would find in German schools.
-Chalkboards were not magnetic, the room temperature was sometimes 33 degrees Celsius because there was only one fan in most rooms, sometimes there were no chairs for students.
-Materials were almost non-existent.
-If you wanted to work with the students using more than just the textbook, you had to get creative.
+The rooms were generally not as well equipped as you would expect from German schools.
+Chalkboards were not magnetic, the room temperature was sometimes 33 degrees Celsius as there was only one fan in most rooms, sometimes there were no chairs for pupils.
+Materials were virtually non-existent.
+If you didn't just want to work with the textbook with the students, you had to get creative.
 For the first few months, I didn't even have a printer and drew all my visualisations for the blackboard myself.
 Of course, that took a lot of time and it took me a long time to prepare a lesson.

-Apart from the spatial and material conditions, another difference is that Filipino children grow up bilingual.
+Apart from the spatial and material conditions, another difference is that Filipino children grow up bilingually.
 English and Tagalog are official languages in the Philippines and the school teaches in two languages.
-In addition, the lessons at my school were almost exclusively front-of-class and there was no differentiation at all.
-The grading system is also different and assignments in class are usually graded directly, so there are no real opportunities for the children to practise without pressure to perform.
-As you might imagine, punctuality wasn't taken very seriously either.
-In general, my school in the Philippines was just more relaxed, more spontaneous and, above all, louder.
+Teaching at my school was also almost exclusively frontal and there was no differentiation at all.
+The grading system is also different and tasks in class are usually graded directly, so there are no real opportunities for the children to practise without pressure to perform.
+As you might imagine, punctuality was also not very important.
+In general, my school in the Philippines was simply more relaxed, more spontaneous and, above all, louder.

-Nevertheless, all the students and teachers were super friendly, cordial and open towards me.
-The school atmosphere was very pleasant, as everyone got along with each other, and the relationship between students and teachers was also closer than one is used to in most German schools.
-The teachers, at least at my school, were among the students' friends.
+Nevertheless, all the students and teachers were super friendly, warm and open towards me.
+The school atmosphere was very pleasant, as everyone got on with each other and the relationship between students and teachers was closer than you are used to at most German schools.
+The teachers, at least at my school, were among the pupils' friends.

-Another project I accompanied was the Scout Camping, where the older students stayed overnight at the school with the teachers.
+Another project I was involved in was Scout Camping, where the older students stayed overnight at the school with the teachers.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

-Filipinos are very open people and most of them also approach strangers.
-Since my boyfriend is Filipino and I taught at a local school, I was surrounded exclusively by Filipinos.
-So it was not difficult to get in touch with the locals.
-Many people approached me and asked me questions, sometimes even complete strangers on the street, because it is not so often that you meet foreigners, at least not in the region where I lived.
+Filipinos are very open people and most of them approach strangers.
+As my boyfriend is Filipino and I taught at a local school, I was surrounded exclusively by Filipinos.
+So it wasn't difficult to socialise with the locals.
+Many people came up to me and asked me questions, sometimes even complete strangers on the street, because it's not that often that you meet foreigners, at least not in the region where I lived.

 How high was the cost of living at your internship location?

-As in most countries in Southeast Asia, the cost of living in the Philippines was much lower than in Germany.
-Although housing in Metro Manila is rather expensive, I was lucky and found a flat for the equivalent of about 50 euros a month.
-Electricity and water costs were never more than about five euros per month.
-Local food and public transport also cost much less than in Germany.
-In this respect, Western Europeans can get along very well in the Philippines.
+As in most countries in Southeast Asia, the cost of living in the Philippines was significantly lower than in Germany.
+Although housing in Metro Manila is rather expensive, I was lucky and found a flat for the equivalent of around 50 euros a month.
+Electricity and water costs were also never higher than around five euros a month.
+Local food and public transport also cost significantly less than in Germany.
+In this respect, Western Europeans can get by very well in the Philippines.

 The biggest challenge for me was definitely teaching at the local school.
-Since the entire school system and the conditions at my school and in the Philippines were completely different from those in Germany, it took me longer to prepare lessons.
+As the entire school system and the conditions at my school and in the Philippines were very different to those in Germany, it took me longer to prepare lessons.
 Another hurdle was the language barrier and the large language differences between the students.
-Some students barely knew English, which made communication inside and outside of class not exactly easy.
+Some students could barely speak English, which made communication inside and outside the classroom difficult.

-Fortunately, for everyday life in the Philippines, I always had my boyfriend by my side to help and support me.
-Without help, I would certainly have had more difficulties using public transport, because there are only bus stops at the starting and ending points.
-Otherwise, you always have to stop on the street and find out beforehand which means of transport go where.
-I never found any transport maps there either.
+Fortunately, I always had my friend at my side to help and support me with everyday life in the Philippines.
+Without help, I would certainly have had more difficulties using public transport, as there are only bus stops at the start and end points.
+Otherwise, you always have to stop the transport on the street and find out beforehand which means of transport go where.
+I never discovered any transport maps there either.

 What did you miss most about Germany?

 Sometimes it took me an hour to get to school, which is only seven kilometres.
-In Manila, there are always traffic jams and I would have liked to have the German infrastructure.
+In Manila, you are constantly stuck in traffic jams and I would have liked to have the German infrastructure.

 In terms of food, I missed German bread and rolls the most.
-But I also missed cheese and other dairy products, as these are very expensive in the Philippines.
+But I also missed cheese and other dairy products, as these are very expensive to buy in the Philippines.

 What do you miss from your host country?

 Most of all, of course, I miss my boyfriend, his family and the friends I made there.
-I also miss the sunny, warm weather and especially nature.
+I also miss the sunny, warm weather and, above all, nature.
 In my opinion, the Philippines is one of the most beautiful countries in the world in terms of nature and has a lot to offer; mountain landscapes, volcanoes, lots of sea, lakes, fantastic beaches, coral reefs and a lively underwater world, rice terraces and much more can be found here.

-What would you recommend to others who are thinking about a stay abroad?
-What are the three reasons for doing your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are three reasons to do an internship abroad?

-An internship abroad is a unique chance to try life abroad for a limited time.
+An internship abroad is a unique opportunity to try out life abroad for a limited period of time.
 For those who are curious to get to know other cultures, languages and people, an internship abroad is definitely the right thing to do.
-However, you should be able to adapt to other circumstances and living conditions.
+However, you should be able to adapt to different circumstances and living conditions.

-For the reason that you are building a life in another country alone, you will have many unique experiences.
-During this time, you learn a lot about the internship country and the people, make friends, find new favourite foods and get to know new languages and the country in a much more profound way than if you were just there for a holiday.
+Simply because you are building a life in another country, you will have many unique experiences.
+During this time, you learn a lot about the internship country and the people, make friends, find new favourite dishes and get to know new languages and the country in a much more intensive way than if you were just on holiday there.

-For student teachers, the complex school internship in particular is also a great way to spend a semester abroad, as all 30 credit points are credited at the end of the semester.
-So you don't have to worry about having to make up courses in Germany and possibly study an extra semester.
+For teacher training students, the Complex School Internship in particular is also a great opportunity to spend a semester abroad, as all 30 credit points are recognised at the end of the semester.
+This means you don't have to worry about having to catch up on courses in Germany and possibly study a semester longer.

-What did you take away or gain from your country?
+What did you take with you or gain from your country?
 Experiences, objects, friends or inspiration?

-In general, I found the time in the Philippines very inspiring and I learned to be more relaxed, spontaneous and creative.
-In the Philippines, a lot of things don't go according to plan, but that doesn't drive anyone crazy there.
-I also saw how happy and content most people there are, even if they don't own many material things and often lead a simple life.
-Since my luggage was also limited by the flight, I lived for 8 months with much fewer material things than in Germany, and I have to say that I didn't miss anything and even perceived it as liberating.
-For Germany, I have now resolved to sort things out and only buy necessities.
-Here in Germany, we live in a huge abundance, which doesn't make us any happier in the long run or bring any other added value, I understood that during my time in the Philippines.
+In general, I found my time in the Philippines very inspiring and I learnt to be more relaxed, spontaneous and creative.
+A lot of things don't go according to plan in the Philippines, but that doesn't drive anyone crazy.
+I also saw how happy and content most people are there, even though they don't own many material things and often lead a simple life.
+As my luggage was also limited due to the flight, I lived for 8 months with far fewer material things than in Germany, and I have to say that I didn't miss anything and even found it liberating.
+For Germany, I have now resolved to sort things out and only buy essentials.
+Here in Germany, we live in a huge abundance that doesn't make us any happier or bring any other added value in the long term, which I realised during my time in the Philippines.

-In addition, I became even more aware in the Philippines that we should pay more attention to our environment and protect it.
-Many Filipinos do not think about their environment and have not been educated enough.
-So you actually find rubbish everywhere: on the roadside, on beaches, in the sea, and so on.
-Dealing with rubbish in the Philippines has often made me think about how we are harming the environment and that, no matter where in the world, more should be done about it.
+I also realised even more in the Philippines that we should pay more attention to our environment and protect it.
+Many Filipinos don't think about their environment and have not been sufficiently educated.
+You can find rubbish everywhere: on the roadside, on beaches, in the sea, and so on.
+Dealing with rubbish in the Philippines has often made me think about how we are harming the environment and that more should be done about it, wherever we are in the world.

 Which country did you visit and for how long were you there?

-The decision to go to Portugal was a bit of a diversion, as I had originally wanted to go to another country, but had to cancel my stay due to illness.
-I had already been to Lisbon a few years ago and liked the city very much back then.
-It is very diverse and authentic.
+The decision in favour of Portugal took several detours, as I originally wanted to go to another country but had to cancel my stay due to illness.
+I had already been to Lisbon a few years ago and I really liked the city back then; it is very diverse and authentic.

-The contact and communication with the people in charge at DS Lisbon went smoothly and I felt very well looked after and taken care of right from the start.
+The contact and communication with those responsible at DS Lisbon went smoothly and I felt very well looked after and cared for right from the start.

-Did you do your internship at a local German school or a school abroad?
+Did you do your internship at a local school or a school abroad?

 It was a German school abroad.